jameshay218/virosolver/README.md

 ## x dplyr::filter() masks stats::filter()
 ## x dplyr::lag()    masks stats::lag()
 library(patchwork)
+library(lazymcmc)
 ```

-## Rationale
+## 1\.
+Rationale

-`virosolver` takes an input data frame of Ct values with associated
+`virosolver` takes an input data frame of cycle threshold (Ct) values
-sample collection dates from quantitative reverse transcription PCR
+with associated sample collection dates from quantitative reverse
-(RT-qPCR) testing, and reconstructs the incidence curve that gave rise
+transcription PCR (RT-qPCR) testing, and reconstructs the incidence
-to those measurements.
+curve that gave rise to those measurements.
 The logic is as follows:

   - There is an unobserved incidence curve that describes the generation
     of new infections over time;